cujojs/curl/README.md

 Executes the callback when the dom is ready for manipulation AND all dependencies have loaded.
-callback: No parameters
+callback: No parameters except the domReady object
 errorback: Function to call if an exception occurred while loading

 	curl(['domReady', 'js!nonAMD.js', 'js!another.js!wait']), function (domReady) {
-		domReady(function () {
 		/* do something cool here */
-		};
 	});

-Executes the function in domReady() when the non-AMD javascript files are loaded and the dom is ready.
+Executes the function when the non-AMD javascript files are loaded and the dom is ready.
 The another.js file will wait for the nonAMD.js file before executing.

 	define(['dep1', 'dep2', 'dep3' /* etc */], definition);
 	define(['dep1', 'dep2', 'dep3' /* etc */], module);
+	define(['dep1', 'dep2', 'dep3' /* etc */], promise);
 	define(module);
+	define(promise);
 	define(name, ['dep1', 'dep2', 'dep3' /* etc */], definition);
 	define(name, ['dep1', 'dep2', 'dep3' /* etc */], module);
+	define(name, ['dep1', 'dep2', 'dep3' /* etc */], promise);
 	define(name, module);
+	define(name, promise);

 Defines a module per the CommonJS AMD proposed specification.
 ['dep1', 'dep2', 'dep3']: Module names or plugin-prefixed resource files
 definition: Function called to define the module
 module: Any javascript object, function, constructor, or primitive
+promise: Object compatible with CommonJS Promises/A. Useful for further deferring resolution of the module.
 name: String used to name a module (not necessary nor recommended)

 ----------------------------------------